TirsoRJGonzalez/academic-kickstart/content/home/experience.md

   location = "York, UK"
   date_start = "2016-10-01"
   date_end = "2019-01-27"
+  description = """
-  description = """Delivered tutorials and provided support with teaching in research methods, brain & behaviour, perception & cogntion and language & development in the undergraduate Psychology Programme.
-Provided support with teaching Programming in Neuroimaging (Python) for the masters programme in York Neuroimaging Centre.
-Supervised and provided feedback for new Graduate Teaching Assistants. """
+  * Delivered tutorials and provided support with teaching in research methods, brain & behaviour, perception & cogntion and language & development in the undergraduate Psychology Programme.
+  * Provided support with teaching Programming in Neuroimaging (Python) for the masters programme in York Neuroimaging Centre.
+  * Supervised and provided feedback for new Graduate Teaching Assistants. """

 [[experience]]
   title = "Research Fellow"